Michael Vick's sixth grade daughter was the starting QB for the HS varsity flag football team

 All of these things are valid reasons why Jada Vick could emerge as the next big thing in South Florida flag football.
 Of course, that assumes that she sticks with the sport as she continues to advance in school.
 If she really did beat out a number of full high school students for the job, she clearly has talent and the work ethic needed to make a difference.

 And that assumes that football is her chosen sport.
-Yes, her father is hoping to start a 7-on-7 flag football league, and yes she’s already a quarterback as a sixth grader.
+Yes, her father is hoping to start a 7-on-7 flag football league — he threw 7 TD passes in a test game Tuesday — and yes she’s already a quarterback as a sixth grader.
 But Jada Vick claims that soccer is actually her favorite sport, as she specifically sets out on her Instagram account.

 So what does the future hold?
 Athletic success, in a sport to be determined.